Palace of Versailles

 Tickets

 Book online through the official chateauversailles.fr site, not through third-party aggregators.
-The standard palace ticket is 21 euros.
-The Passport ticket at 32 euros adds the Trianon estates and the Grand Parc (including the Musical Fountains shows on weekends).
-The Passport is worth it on a Saturday or Sunday when the fountains are running; on a weekday it is less necessary.
+As of January 2026, the palace raised its standard entry price: the main palace ticket now costs 35 euros for non-EEA visitors, with a 3-euro discount for nationals or residents of European Economic Area countries who can show proof of eligibility.
+The Passport ticket, which covers the Trianon estates and the Grand Parc including the Musical Fountains shows, is the smarter purchase on a Saturday or Sunday when the fountains are running.
+On a weekday it is less necessary.

 The palace is closed Monday.
-The Musical Fountains, one of the genuine highlights of the estate, run Saturday and Sunday afternoons from April through October, to a programme of baroque music.
-These are included in the Passport but cost extra if you buy the standard ticket.
+The Musical Gardens and Musical Fountains shows run Saturday and Sunday afternoons from April through October, to a programme of baroque music.
+These are included in the Passport but cost extra with the standard ticket.

 The Hall of Mirrors